Zalău: Modern times

 At the end of the 19th century, Lajos Szikszai donated his private collection to the municipality and the first museum in Zalău was created.
 An exhibition was also organized in 1926, but the Zalău County Museum was officially inaugurated in 1951.
 On 9 July 1981, a new section of the Zalău County Museum was inaugurated and was named the "Ioan Sima" Arts Gallery.

+The Battle of Zalău took place in 1919, during the Hungarian–Romanian War.

-The "Central Library," owning 7,000 Romanian and Hungarian books, was opened on the 23 August 1950.
-In 1952 it became "Rayon Library," coordinating all the Zalău Rayon libraries.
+The Central Library, owning 7,000 Romanian and Hungarian books, was opened on the 23 August 1950.
+In 1952 it became the Raion Library, coordinating all the Zalău Raion libraries.
 In 1957 it took the name of Ioniță Scipione Bădescu.
-It became the "County Library" with the administrative reform of February 1968.
+It became the County Library with the administrative reform of February 1968.

 As of the end of the 1960s, the city became a regional industrial center for the first time, which was heavily impacted by the Systematization process.
-Industrial factories like Armătura Zalău, Silcotub Zalău and Anvelope Silvania (recently bought by Michelin) hired thousands of workers, which sparked an increase in population as a result.
+Industrial factories like Armătura Zalău, Silcotub Zalău, and Anvelope Silvania (recently bought by Michelin) hired thousands of workers, which sparked an increase in population as a result.
 The population influx gradually led to changes in the ethnic structure with the Romanians being now the majority and the Hungarians reduced to a minority.
 However, in many of the surrounding communes, the ethnic structure still remained unchanged (for example Vârșolț) are still populated by Hungarians; on the other hand, nearby villages such as Marin have a 100% ethnic Romanian population, basically unchanged for more than a century.
 In the 1970s with the working-class population expanding, housing estates of high-rise blocks of flats were built in both the centre and the outskirts of the town.

 In 2007, due to the negligence of the local natural gas distributor, a gas accumulation produced an explosion that led to casualties and significant material damage.